-The application of AI in PCa diagnostics has largely focused on machine learning (ML); a branch of AI based on the development and training of algorithms with the ability to learn from historical data inputs, without explicitly programming a set of matching outputs to inputs.
-(3) Deep Learning (DL) is a subcategory of ML based on artificial neural networks that mimic the function of human neurons.
-Like the feature detection system of the sensory nervous system, DL uses a multi-layer approach to progressively extract features from raw input, making it particularly facile with image processing.
-(3) Digitization has allowed groups to create foundational references sets for AI models with thousands of data points linking images with their respective expert-assigned Gleason scores.
-(4-6) From this backdrop, AI machines could be used to develop grading outputs that reduce pathologist inter-variability and increase diagnostic accuracy.
+The application of AI in PCa diagnostics has largely focused on machine learning (ML) - a branch of AI based on the development and training of algorithms with the ability to learn from historical data inputs, without explicitly programming a set of matching outputs to inputs.3 Deep learning (DL) is a subcategory of ML based on artificial neural networks that mimic the function of human neurons.
+Like the feature detection system of the sensory nervous system, DL uses a multilayer approach to progressively extract features from raw input, making it particularly facile with image processing.3 Digitization has allowed groups to create foundational reference sets for AI models with thousands of data points linking images with their respective expert-assigned Gleason scores.4-6 From this backdrop, AI machines could be used to develop grading outputs that reduce pathologist inter-variability and increase diagnostic accuracy.

-The ability to distinguish between benign and malignant disease is fundamental in pathology, thus representing a requisite capability for any serviceable AI model.
-(6, 7).
-Campanella et al, demonstrated that AI models can identify malignancy and exclude benign tissue samples for various cancers (including PCa) with extraordinarily high sensitivity.
-(5) Further, a study conducted by Han et al, compared seven different AI models and found that all were capable of making the determination between cancerous and non-cancerous tissues with error rates of only 6-14%.
-(8) These findings suggest that several ML and DL models could be used to automatically screen pathology samples to identify benign slides.
+The ability to distinguish between benign and malignant disease is fundamental in pathology, thus representing a requisite capability for any serviceable AI model.^{6,7} Campanella et al demonstrated that AI models can identify malignancy and exclude benign tissue samples for various cancers (including PCa) with extraordinarily high sensitivity.5 Further, a study conducted by Han et al compared seven different AI models and found that all were capable of making the determination between cancerous and non-cancerous tissues, with error rates of only 6-14%.8 These findings suggest that several ML and DL models could be used to automatically screen pathology samples to identify benign slides.
 These samples could subsequently be excluded, while those determined to be suspicious or malignant could be sent for formal or secondary review by a pathologist.
 Applying the technology in this fashion would triage incoming samples, leading to more effective resource utilization.

-Beyond the determination of malignancy, the ideal AI model needs to be able to make distinctions between high- and low-grade disease.
-(6, 7) Incredibly, this feat has already been accomplished by some groups, including Silva-Rodriquez et al. They reviewed 6682 digitalized prostate biopsy cores using an AI model that automatically supported the pathologist's analysis of whole block imaging (WBI) using cribriform pattern detection.
-This model was designed to identify cribriform architecture in Gleason pattern 4 PCa, which is associated with adverse prognostic features that imply higher risk disease.
-Their model demonstrated excellent pattern discrimination, with overall performance similar to that of General Pathologists.
-(10) In another study, a similar AI model was employed to detect these cribriform patterns in prostate needle biopsies.
-This model achieved a sensitivity of 0.9, with limited false positives.
-(11) Despite these successes, it is important to note that different AI models vary in their grading accuracy.
-For example, it has been shown that models employing tissue component maps (TCMs) outperform those that use raw inputs, particularly when analyzing the most aggressive PCa tissue types (i.e. Gleason 5).
-(12) Models such as the aforementioned demonstrate utility beyond the triage setting and showcase their potential to assist pathologists with grading through the detection and identification of suspicious architectures.
+Beyond the determination of malignancy, the ideal AI model needs to be able to make distinctions between highand low-grade disease.^{6,7} This has already been accomplished by some groups, including Silva-Rodriguez et al. They reviewed 6682 digitalized prostate biopsy cores using an AI model that automatically supported the pathologist's analysis of WSI using cribriform pattern detection.
+This model was designed to identify cribriform architecture in Gleason 4, which is associated with adverse prognostic features that imply higher-risk disease.
+Their model demonstrated excellent pattern discrimination, with overall performance similar to that of general pathologists.9 In another study, a similar AI model was employed to detect these cribriform patterns in prostate needle biopsies.
+This model achieved a sensitivity of 0.9, with limited false-positives.10 Despite these successes, it is important to note that different AI models vary in their grading accuracy.
+For example, it has been shown that models employing tissue component maps (TCMs) outperform those that use raw inputs, particularly when analyzing the most aggressive PCa tissue types (i.e., Gleason 5).11 Models, such as the aforementioned, demonstrate utility beyond the triage setting and showcase their potential to assist pathologists with grading through the detection and identification of suspicious architectures.